4 Steps to Deliver Quality Sales Coaching

 Identify Sales Best Practices Worth Sharing with Your Team

 Reps need an example of what good looks like; a behavior to which they can aspire.
 The first step in the process, then, is to provide it.
 A great approach is to have one of your top reps record, say, a discovery call or sales presentation using a platform like Allego, and then share it with the entire sales team.
-You can add comments at key points within the video where you can highlight key competencies you’d like others to master, and then reps can comment and ask questions contextually right within the Allego video.
+You can add comments at key points within the video sales coaching where you can highlight key competencies you’d like others to master, and then reps can comment and ask questions contextually right within the Allego video.
 You can even enable in-context conversations between reps, managers, and even subject-matter experts.
 Once reps have seen and understood what a best-practice version of their goal looks like, they’re ready to practice on their own.

 Provide Sales Reps with Feedback

 After seeing what they need to do, reps are ready to practice: improve by rehearsing and refining their approach.
 With Allego, reps can rehearse anytime and anywhere, and then submit the practice videos to coaches for feedback and scoring.
 Reps should be able to try multiple times, compare their efforts, and then choose which to deliver to managers.
 They should also have the option to share attempts with peers, so that they can get feedback from other practitioners to help build their skills and confidence.

 During this stage –and really at any point in the coaching process–it’s important to focus on strengths while offering constructive criticism.
 Everyone likes to hear about when they do good work, not just what needs improvement.
 Providing a score that takes into account how their doing in each key competency helps, along with point-in-time feedback that highlights both good and not-so-good elements of their effort.